 Available in mainstream stores

-There was a time when board gamers needed to go to specialist friendly local game stores to by their board games.
-But now that there is popular demand for games, you’ll find places like Target and Amazon stocking hobbyist board games.
+There was a time when board gamers needed to go to specialist-friendly local game stores to buy their board games.
+But now that there is popular demand for games, you’ll find places like Target and Amazon selling hobbyist board games.

 Then there are modern mass-market games like Cards Against Humanity (link to Amazon) that have made board games a topic of conversation again.